How a Memory Foam Mattress Is Made

 - Finally, it is cut into pieces for use in memory foam mattress construction.

 How Memory Foam Beds Are Made

-Memory foam mattresses use regular polyurethane as the base layer.
+Memory foam mattresses are made up of regular polyurethane as the base layer.
 The memory foam sits on top of this, along with any other padding layers the mattress may need.
 Manufacturers often use adhesive to fasten one layer to the next, though the type of adhesive used varies depending on who makes the bed.

 Federal safety guidelines require the addition of a flame-resistant fabric barrier on top of the mattress, to protect against possible fire.
 Some manufacturers also put fire-resistant additives into the foam, too, for another layer of fire safety.
 Then they add a cover for an appearance that completes the look.